Shyam-Sundar-Jayakumar/Shyam-Sundar-Jayakumar.github.io/_profile/project/tilt-fold-mechanism.md

 *  `Fabrication of the UAV` is not much focused on this test model, but it is in progress for future works.
+  Thank you [Kadhir narayanan] and [Sabareesh] for helping me learn about the gear setup for the mechanism.

 ---